HamiltonMultimedia/hello-world/README.md

 I can't beleieve I forgot to set my usuaal security settings on my machines, welp it's like they say better late than never.
 I just hope it's not too late.

 Now it seems someone is stalking me on LinkedIn.
 I got a stange request to connect from a user who had zero connections which would have made me his/her/their first connection.
 Things are getting strange now.

+Since then even more people are contacting me on LinkedIn and I'm not sure how I feel about all this new attention.
+I don't want to be "famous" but yet I still want to help people but I'd much rather do it from "behind the scenes".

+So it's been four days since my last entry.
+I have been preparing for my new job.
+I'm set to begin soon.
+I'm really excited about it.
+I feel like this is the culmination of all my time studying and learning all these technical skills.
+Now I get to apply them in a role that suits my current skill set that actually helps people achieve their goals at a really high level!